name-snrl/nfh/README.md

 }
 ```

-This will also recursively add a special functor to each attribute set, which
+This also recursively adds a functor to each attribute set, which allows you
-will allow you to easily convert a specific part of your file hierarchy into a
-list of files:
+easily convert a specific part of your file hierarchy into a list of files:

 #### list of all files